 On behalf of the government, the CICPE promotes an ongoing dialogue with the economic and social sectors with regards to European issues.

-The CICPE complements the network of European contacts, which is the primary communication tool between the Ministry of Foreign and European Affairs and the other ministries, or even administrative authorities.
+The Committee may meet in a restricted configuration to discuss specific dossiers in depth.
+It is complementary to the network of European correspondents, which is the main communication tool between the Ministry of Foreign and European Affairs and other ministries or administrations.

 The Directorate II contributes to keeping the Chamber of Deputies (Parliament) informed about the EU's legislative activity and ongoing negotiations, and monitors the positions expressed by the Chamber of Deputies on European matters.
 It also monitors the work of the European Parliament in close cooperation with the Permanent Representation of Luxembourg to the European Union.

 The Directorate II prepares the annual report on the Government's European policy and on the transposition of European directives and the application of European Union law.
 The preparation of this report falls within the framework of the memorandum concluded between the Chamber of Deputies and the Luxembourg Government on cooperation in the field of European policy.